preciofishbone/OmniaDocsG2/admin-settings/app-settings/index.rst

 App settings
 ==============

 There are a few settings available on App level (site level).
-Here's what can be available in Omnia 6.11 and earlier:
+Here's what can be available:

 .. image:: app-settings-new.png